cashewke/Data-software-Engineering-related-project/README.md

 This is a project analyzing cash receipts data using python.
 The pptx emphasize the data cleaning steps, including generated synthetic data for the missing variables, and the model result of the Time-Series Model (ARIMA) in machine learning.
 The txt document shows the codes.

+4. Yelp crawling and sentiment analysis, related file:
+This is a project to extract review data of the resturant from yelp.com using python, and transforming data into python dataframe and using NLP tools to analyze the sentiment of each review(positive/ negative/ neutral).
+The csv file shows the data results and the ipynb file shows the codes.